anjalisaxena77/tictactoe/README.md

 # tictactoe
-A simple tictactoe using JavaScript.
+A simple tic-tac-toe using JavaScript.